cheidebur/LonelySim/README.md

 # LonelySim
-escape room-type game but it's a GUI
+ escape room-type game but with a GUI